-State is ten to est of the U.S. petitioner's domicile.
-To qualify as a sponsor, the petitioner must be domiciled in the United as.
-If the petitioner is not physically present in the United States, you must provide proof that the petitioner inporarily abroad but has maintained his or her domicile in the United States or that the petitioner intends tablish domicile in the United States no later than the date of the intending immigrant's admission to the ed States.
-Please see the FAQs concerning domicile. u are seeking a marriage-based visa and the petitioner was previously married, please provide an original or fied copy of the divorce, dissolution, or death certificate for each prior marriage. e petitioner is your son, daughter, or sibling, please provide an original or certified copy of the petitioner's certificate. parer u are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological nt, a certified English translation, and a photocopy along with divorce records for any previous marriages of parent. ☐ Evide ence of the relationship between the petitioner and visa applicant (photos, texts, chat records, etc.).
-For employm ent-based visa applications: Lette er from your U.S. employer dated less than one month before the interview. wher pplicants where a U.S. citizen or lawful permanent resident (LPR) relative filed the Form I-140 petition or e such a relative has a significant ownership interest in the entity that filed the petition, that relative must plete Form I-864, Affidavit of Support Under Section 213A of the Act, on behalf of the applicant.
+NOTE: Incomplete or incorrect Affidavit of Support documentation is the most common cause for delay in visa issuance after the consular interview.
+Please review instructions from USCIS and prepare your Affidavit of Support documents carefully: Affidavit of Support USCIS. • Proof of citizenship or lawful permanent resident status for any joint sponsor.
+Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
+If you are seeking a marriage-based visa and the petitioner was previously married, please provide an original or certified copy of the divorce, dissolution, or death certificate for each prior marriage. • NOTE: Photocopies are not accepted.
+This is a common cause for delay in visa issuance.
+If the petitioner is your son, daughter, or sibling, please provide an original or certified copy of the petitioner's birth certificate.
+NOTE!
+Especially for IR-5 visa applicants, failure to bring an original or certified copy of the petitioner's birth certificate is a common cause for delay in visa issuance.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, a certified English translation, and a photocopy along with divorce records for any previous marriages of either parent.
+Evidence of the relationship between the petitioner and visa applicant (photos, texts, chat records, etc.).
+For employment-based visa applications: A letter from your U.S. employer dated less than one month before the interview.
+For applicants where a U.S. citizen or lawful permanent resident (LPR) relative filed the Form I-140 petition or where such a relative has a significant ownership interest in the entity that filed the petition, that relative must complete Form I-864, Affidavit of Support Under Section 213A of the Act, on behalf of the applicant.
 Documents from other countries: Instructions for obtaining civil documents from other countries can be found via travel.state.gov.
 Translations: All documents not in English must be accompanied by a certified English translation.
-The translation must include a statement signed by the translator stating that:

-- The translation is accurate, and - The translator is competent to translate.
+The translation must include a statement signed by the translator stating that: The translation is accurate, and The translator is competent to translate.
 You can find a list of translators in Morocco by clicking on the link below.
 This list is provided as a courtesy and should not be viewed as an endorsement of any particular translator.
-You may use a translator who is not on the list as long as he or she is competent to translate.
+You may use a translator who is not on the list if he or she is competent to translate.